 Successfully Completing Grant Compliance Reviews: Five Recommendations for Grantees

-Most grants require that recipients undergo periodic compliance reviews to assure requirements are being met by the grantee.
-Common items reviewed as a part of this exercise may include the eligibility of reimbursed expenses, adherence to procurement requirements, financial management oversight, civil rights compliance, and more.
+Most grants require that recipients undergo periodic compliance reviews to ensure requirements are being met.
+These reviews examine various aspects of your grant management, including reimbursed expenses, adherence to procurement requirements, financial management oversight, civil rights compliance, and more.

 Develop an internal tracking system to ensure you are consistently collecting and providing appropriate documentation.
 We recommend creating checklists, which should make it easier for you to identify the responsible personnel and the supporting documentation utilized.
 Checklists should evidence the following: